10 Tishrei 5778 – 29 September, 2017

 The Messianic Perspective focuses on Isaiah 52-13 through 53-12, emphasizing the sacrifice itself and revealing both the concepts of substitution and atonement.

 As stated in Isaiah 53, verses 1-9, there is a national confession by Israel (of the Jewish people) of rejecting the Messiah – the “He” of Isaiah 53.
 The people’s confession comes about as a result of affliction, as indicated both by the prophets, as well as in the New Covenant: Hosea speaks of the fulfillment of the Day of Atonements by the affliction of the body (Hosea 5:15-6:3).
 Zechariah speaks of the fulfillment of the day by the affliction of the soul (Zechariah 12:10-13:1).
 Isaiah points out that following the fulfillment of the Day of Atonements (affliction, i.e., judgment), Israel will be born in a day (Isaiah 66:8).
 Finally, the Book of Romans reveals the hope and the promise that all Israel will be saved (Romans 11:26).

-From a Biblical perspective, atonement has to do with reconciling a holy God with sinful humankind.
+From a Biblical perspective, atonement has to do with reconciling a sinful humankind with a holy God.
 From the foregoing, this requires a sacrifice for sins.
 But, the life of the flesh is in the blood without the shedding of blood, and God has given it to us upon the altar to make atonement for our sins.
 For without the shedding of blood, there is no forgiveness of sins (Leviticus 17:11; Hebrews 9:22).
 “He made Him Who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.”
 (2 Corinthians 5:21)

 This is a prophetic day of judgment.
 As it is prophesied, so it will be.
 Then, a new day will dawn.